February 14, 2026 | Tax Debt | Tax Help

 FAQs About Tax Warrants in New York State

-Here are some answers to commonly asked questions we hear from clients who are worried about an NYS tax warrant.
+Here are answers to some commonly asked questions we hear from clients worried about an NYS tax warrant.

 If you ignore a tax warrant, you allow the state to pursue collection actions against you.
 This may include wage garnishments and asset seizures.
-Additionally, while the warrant is in place, the state has a legal claim to your assets, and if you sell your assets, the proceeds (up to the amount of the tax liability plus interest and penalties) will go to the state.
+Additionally, while the warrant is in place, the state has a legal claim to your assets, and if you sell them, the proceeds (up to the amount of the tax liability, plus interest and penalties) will go to the state.

-Once the warrant has been filed, it will continue to exist regardless of where you live.
+Once the warrant has been filed, it will remain in effect regardless of where you live.
 If you move, the tax warrant will follow you.

 Get Help With Your NY Back Taxes

 Don’t let your state tax bill turn into a tax nightmare.
-Ignoring your NYS tax debt opens the door to many potential issues, including tax warrants, asset seizures, and wage garnishments.
+Ignoring your NYS tax debt opens the door to serious consequences, including tax warrants, asset seizures, and wage garnishments.

 A tax warrant can hurt you financially, but you have options to solve this tax issue.
 When you contact us, we can help you find the best tax relief option for your New York and IRS tax debts.
 We have worked with many satisfied clients in the past, and we would love to help you.